MattiaFerrari/dncs_lab/README.md

 ----
 ### Subnet A:
 In the subnet A we can find `router-1`,`switch` and `host-1-a` and other 128 hosts.
-For the configuration of adress I use /24 beacuase is the first that can adresses more than 132 device.
+For the configuration of adress I use /24 beacuase is the first that can adresses 132 or more device.
 ##### IP

 |                     | Address                 |